HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-1 Basic Components.md

 A *potentiometer* is a resistor you can adjust.
 As you turn the knob or slide the control, the resistance changes — which makes it useful anywhere you want a continuously-variable setting rather than a fixed value.
 In amateur radio, they commonly show up as:

-1. Volume controls
+1. Volume controls.
-2. Squelch controls
+2. Squelch controls.
-3. Transmit power adjustments
+3. Transmit power adjustments.

 #### Switches